googlefonts/googlefonts.github.io/gf-guide/variable.md

 **Example: linear interpolation**

-In the case of a linear interpolation, normalised design and user values on a `-1:1` scale are **the same**.
+In the case of a linear interpolation, normalized design and user values on a `-1:1` scale are **the same**.
 An `avar` table in that case is useless and is therefore not exported.
 Since the interpolation is “linear” all the design space, a simple cross product allows a software to find the location of interpolated instances.

 <div id="58670f19-9bef-4b47-806e-bdbb85be6cc7" class="column-list">